oracle/isv-single-tenant-vcn-isolation/README.md

 Automated tests are provided in the `test` directory.
 See [`test/README`](test/README.md).

-The whole setup once deployed can be tested thru either executing the tests and/or viewing the nagios management host url.
+The whole setup once deployed can be tested thru either executing the tests and/or viewing the Nagios management host url.
 See Nagios example installation below.

-Once logged in with the credentials then the user can navigate to the nagios management portal and verify that all the provisioned tenant servers can be seen and in healthy state.
+Once logged in with the credentials then the user can navigate to the Nagios management portal and verify that all the provisioned tenant servers can be seen and in healthy state.

 ## Troubleshooting